h311-git/S4CTF_Wr1t3uP/Baby-IQ/Baby-IQ.md

 ```
 tvFS4CTF{some_l33t_string_l1k3_7hi5}
 ```
-It seems the pad function takes the flag and adds some random string to the first of it and finally convert it to a list of lists which each list contains six ascii codes. let's perfom the encrypt function on that to see what happens(i mean that for loop):
+It seems the pad function takes the flag and adds some random strings to the first of it and finally convert it to a list of lists which each list contains six ascii codes. let's perfom the encrypt function on that to see what happens(i mean that for loop):

 the result is: